Malaysia Travel Advice, Embassies & Tourist Offices

 There are strict rules about goods you can take into or out of Malaysia.
 You must declare anything that may be prohibited or subject to tax or duty.

-If you are in any doubt about the legality of any items, including medications, you should declare them on entry.
+If you are not sure if it is legal to bring items, including medications, declare them on entry.

 Importing firearms

 It’s illegal to import unlicensed firearms and ammunition into Malaysia.
 This includes spent ammunition and souvenirs from war museums.
 Do not take any weapons or replica weapons into Malaysia.
 You may be detained and charged if you do.
-If you’re convicted of dealing in illegal firearms you can be given the death penalty.
+If you’re convicted of dealing in illegal firearms, you can get a death sentence.

-On entry to or exit from Malaysia, declare any cash or travellers cheques if the value is 10,000 US dollars or more.
-If you do not declare it, customs officials can seize your money, and you may get a fine of up to 3 million ringgit and up to 5 years’ imprisonment.
-Further information can be found on the Royal Malaysian Customs Department website.
+When you enter or exit Malaysia, you must declare cash in any currency or travellers cheques worth 10,000 US dollars or more.
+If you do not, customs officials could seize your money.
+You could get a fine of up to 3 million Malaysian ringgit and up to 5 years in prison.

 Terrorism